Probing Chemical Enrichment in Extremely Metal-Poor Galaxies: Result

-In summary, the use of \citet{Nomoto13} yields (Model-N) in our models successfully replicates the observed galactic chemical properties for certain parameters.
+In summary, the use of \citet{Nomoto13} yields (Model-N) in our models successfully replicates the observed some dwarf galaxies' and the Galactic $12+\log$(O/H)-[Fe/H] for certain parameters.
 However, it falls short of accurately matching other aspects, such as the gas fraction, when compared to observations.
-In contrast, the application of \citet{Limongi2018ApJS} yields appears to align more closely with observational data, offering a more consistent representation of the chemical evolution in galaxies.
+In contrast, applying Model-L shows better agreement with the observed data of low-mass galaxies at low redshifts.
+This is because the yield from the set R of \citet{Limongi2018ApJS}, used in Model-L, assumes that massive stars with $>25\,\Msun$ undergo direct collapse into black holes, reducing metal ejection from massive stars.
+This reduction may explain the consistency with observations of dwarf galaxies with a top-light IMF.